 CREATE SET TABLE THE_TABLE (COL_A INTEGER, COL_B INTEGER, COL_C INTEGER, COL_D INTEGER, COL_E INTEGER, COL_F INTEGER);

-We are executing the following query:
+We are executing this query:

 SELECT SUM(COL_A) FROM mytable WHERE COL_C IN (2,3,4);

-- In the case of a column-partitioned table, all five rows, but only two columns have to be accessed.
+- In the case of a column-partitioned table, all five rows but only two columns have to be accessed.